EstebanMasson/Public/README.md

 ## Installation Instructions
 1) Download the repo locally on your computer
 2) Insure that XAMPP is downloaded locally or a webhost with php and sql is configured
-3) Move the github files to the root directory of your web server
+3) Move the github files to the root directory of your web server.
+If using XAMPP in linux, move the files to opt/lampp/htdocs.
 4) With XAMPP running use the phpMyAdmin database to create a database and run the commands found in create_tables.sql
 5) Populate the database and site is fully functional